The Aboriginal Land Rights Act 1983

 The right to claim land was introduced in 1983 when the Aboriginal Land Rights Act 1983 became law in NSW.

 The ALRA recognises the traditional ownership and occupation of the land by Aboriginal peoples and the importance of their connection to land.
 This means the ALRA recognises the spiritual, social, cultural and economic importance of land to the state’s Aboriginal peoples.

-The ALRA also acknowledges past government decisions have progressively reduced the lands set aside for Aboriginal people without
+The ALRA also acknowledges that past governments’ decisions have progressively reduced the lands set aside for Aboriginal people without compensation.

-The purpose of the ALRA is set out in the section 3:
+The purposes of the ALRA are set out in section 3: